 Total parenteral nutrition (TPN) and intestinal transplant are not the only treatment options for gastrointestinal disorders.
 Many people may be candidates for state-of-the-art rehabilitative techniques, without ever needing intestinal transplantation.

-At UPMC's Intestinal Rehabilitation and Transplantation Center, our surgeons, gastroenterologists, intensivists, pharmacists, and dietitians work together to provide you with the most advanced treatments available.
+At UPMC's Gastrointestinal Rehabilitation and Transplant Program, our surgeons, gastroenterologists, intensivists, pharmacists, and dietitians work together to provide you with the most advanced treatments available.

 Intestinal rehabilitation can include nutritional, medical, or surgical techniques to enhance your quality of life.
 It also allows many people to enjoy a normal, oral diet without the need for intravenous or enteral (tube feeding) nutrition.